SFDO-Tooling/MetaCI/README.rst

 * Admins can configure Repositories, Plans, Orgs, and Services to configure build Plan
 * A Plan can be triggered by a regex match on a commit, a tag, or manually by an admin against any branch in the repo
 * Builds are queued in a Redis message queue for background worker dynos to run the builds
-* Integration with Hirefire.io provides automatic scaling up and down for worker dynos based on pending builds in the queue.
-Hirefire checks every minute and makes the appropriate scaling action meaning scaling up to 25 concurrent builds takes at most one minute.
+* Automatic scaling up and down for worker dynos based on pending builds in the queue.
 * Creating a commit or tag triggered Plan automatically creates the webhooks on the repo in Github
 * Github webhooks trigger builds for any active matching Plans
 * Simple concurrency logic: If the target org is persistent, attempt to get a lock to the org.
 If a lock is obtained, run the build.
 If not, reattempt the lock until obtained.
 If the build runs against a scratch org, run concurrently.